dark-kitt/wordpress-theme-vue/README.md

 ### REST-API

-In this example we want to use the REST API to make requests to the backend system, that's why we have also to configure it.
-Please, add the following snippet for it.
+In this example project we want to use the REST API to get some data from the backend system that's why we have also to configure it.
+Please add the following snippet for it.

 #### functions.php / REST-API configuration
 ```PHP